pingcap/docs-cn/troubleshoot-high-disk-io.md

 ### I/O issues found in alerts

-The cluster deployment tools (TiDB Ansible and TiUP) deploy the cluster with alert components by default that have built-in alert items and thresholds.
+The cluster deployment tool (TiUP) deploys the cluster with alert components by default that have built-in alert items and thresholds.
 The following alert items are related to I/O:

 - TiKV_write_stall
 - TiKV_raft_log_lag